5 or more T. butter, divided

 Adapted from The Electric Kitchen (Hawaiian Electric Co.), Honolulu Star Advertiser, 9/12/12

 In saute pan over medium heat, melt 2 T. butter.
-Add ground beef, onions, green onions, carrot, and salt, taro prepand cook 5 to 7 minutes.
+Add ground beef, onions, green onions, carrot, and salt, and cook 5 to 7 minutes.
 Drain any liquid in pan and set aside to cool.

 In large mixing bowl, combine beef mixture with taro and egg, and mix well.